What is Whole-slide image or Virtual Slides?

 7- OMERO viewer

-OMERO is digital pathology server designed to store, manage, whole-slide images and provide developers with API tools to build custom apps on top of it.
+OMERO is a digital pathology server designed to store, manage, whole-slide images and provide developers with API tools to build custom apps on top of it.
 OMERO is a production of OME (Open Microscopy Environment).

 OMERO viewer is a custom whole-slide image viewer build to display images from OMERO server.
 It supports multiple image viewing, ROIs, annotations, and comes with advanced viewing options.